-- The various tribes of the northern areas (Picts and Scots) were initially unified under a single King in 843.
-Later, after the Norman invasion of England in 1066, the lowland areas of present day Scotland came to be a point of contention between the monarchs of England to the south and the Scottish monarchs.
+- The various tribes of the northern areas were initially unified under a single King in 843.
+Later, after the Norman invasion of England in 1066, the lowland areas of present-day Scotland came to be a point of contention between the monarchs of England to the south and the Scottish monarchs.

 - In the 13th Century, after a crisis of monarchical succession, the English Kings sought to gain control of Scotland, leading to wars that involved the Scottish leaders William Wallace and, later Robert the Bruce.
-After a crucial victory at Bannockburn in 1314 (700 years before the present-day debate over Scottish independence), the Scottish gained recognition of their sovereignty in 1328.
+After a crucial victory at Bannockburn in 1314 (700 years before the Scottish independence referendum), the Scottish gained recognition of their sovereignty in 1328.

 - In the late 17th Century, a series of political and economic events began to push many in Scotland (particularly in the lowland areas) toward union with England.
 In 1707, the Act of Union passed by the Parliaments of Scotland and England created a single coutry of the two, ruled from Westminster, with Scottish representation.
 The Scottish Parliament was dissolved thereafter and remained so until 1999.

-- How does Scottish history affect the debate over the 2014 referendum on Scottish independence?
+- How does Scottish history affect the debate over the referenda on Scottish independence?

-- If you were able to vote in this referendum, how would you vote?
+- If you were Scottish, would you want to move forward with indyref2, and how would vote?
 Explain your reasoning.

 - Do you have any Scottish heritage in your family?
 If so, does your family mark this heritage in any special ways?
 Do you have Scottish memorabilia?